JakDaniels/OpenSimTide/README.md

 git clone https://github.com/JakDaniels/OpenSimTide.git

 Rerun the prebuild script in the main opensim directory and rebuild with xbuild or nant.
+Remember you need an .ini file in bin/addon-modules/OpenSimTide/config/

 How do I use the tide data in scripts?
 Here is an example script.
 Rez a spherical prim above the water and place this script in it.